sneddonlewis/Cinema_API/ReadMe.md

 # Cinema API

+## Description

+A booking system for cinema seats through a RESTful web API.

+## Dependencies

+Java @ 11
+ArangoDB @ 3.8.0

 ## ArangoDB

 ArangoDB v3.8.0 is required and can be downloaded [here](https://www.arangodb.com/download-major/) for Windows, Linux and Intel Mac.